 Ride and Handling

-At slower speeds, the steering feels a little sloppy but firms up once you hit higher speeds.
-The 2018 Toyota Tacoma has made substantial progress in the brakes department as the new 2018 Toyota Tacoma’s brakes modulate easily.
+At slower speeds, the steering feels a little sloppy but firms up once you hit the higher speeds.
+Tacoma made quite a progress in the brakes department, as the new Tacoma’s brakes modulate easily.

-Once you go off-road, the Tacoma easily tackles slow technical sections, sometimes even without the aid of driver assistance tools like crawl control or the locking rear differential.
+Once you go off-road, Tacoma easily tackles slow technical sections, sometimes even without the aid of driver assistance tools like crawl control or the locking rear differential.
 Sounds like Toyota really covered all grounds, right?
 Well, not quite; the steering tends to misalign at higher speeds on rough terrain, which is a letdown for an off-roader.

 Seating and Comfort